Wasserstein-based methods for convergence complexity analysis of MCMC with applications: Introduction

-The second realistic example that we study is a Gibbs algorithm for a Bayesian random effects model. \citet{roman2012convergence} studied the convergence properties of the underlying Markov chain using d\&m-based techniques and established that, for any finite data set, $\rho_* < 1$, where~$\rho_*$ is defined with respect to total variation.
+The second realistic example that we study is a Gibbs algorithm for a Bayesian random effects model.
+There have been several studies on the convergence properties of this algorithm \citep{hobert1998geometric,tan2009block,roman2012convergence}, and they will be described in Section~\ref{SEC:RANDOMEFFECTS}.
 No existing result provides quantitative bounds on $\rho_*$ that are well-behaved for large~$n$ and~$p$.
 Using Wasserstein-to-TV bounds, we are able to show that, under reasonable assumptions,~$\rho_*$ converges to~$0$ when~$n$ grows faster than a polynomial of~$p$.

 Our results for the A\&C algorithm and the random effects Gibbs chain are among the first of their kind, providing strong asymptotic statements on convergence rates for practically relevant Monte Carlo Markov chains in the case where both~$n$ and~$p$ are large.
 We believe that many of our ideas and techniques are potentially applicable to other similar high dimensional problems.